Security

 • Signing keys used for attestation are rooted in vendor-specific hardware trust anchors.

-• Ollm does not manage or rotate keys that can decrypt customer inference data.
+• OLLM does not manage or rotate keys that can decrypt customer inference data.

-This design removes Ollm as a key custody risk.
+This design removes OLLM as a key custody risk.

 Data Handling & Retention

-Ollm follows a strict zero-retention model for inference data.
+OLLM follows a strict zero-retention model for inference data.

 Prompts and responses